patriciozor/INDE577-Patricio-Zorrilla/readme.md

 * Unsupervised Learning
 -----PENDING----

-Each topic has an aptly-named subdirectory containing the corresponding Python Jupyter Notebook with the code developed and a README.md file with the description of the algorith, its theoretical foundation, applications, and any other relevant information.
+Each topic has an aptly-named subdirectory containing the corresponding Python Jupyter Notebook with the code developed and a README.md file with the description of the algorithm, its theoretical foundation, applications, and any other relevant information.